 How to set up the unit price with Google Shopping Feed by Omega?

-Also, you can easily set the unit price for a single product by editing it
+- Step 2: Download the sample file and fill it in with the required field then upload again after that Also, you can easily set the unit price for a single product by editing it

 Now set the unit pricing measure and base measure for each variant, I bet the result on your Google Merchant account will surprise you.